-Bontan Ame: Classic Japanese Citrus Pomelo Candy
+Bontan Ame: Classic Citrus Pomelo Rice Candy

-For example, “Kombu Ame (こんぶ飴)”, about which I wrote before, is one of that kind which is made from edible kelp.
+For example, Kombu Ame (こんぶ飴), which I introduced in this article, is one of that kind made from edible kelp.

 Bontan Ame (ボンタン飴)

-What is Bontan (ボンタン)?
+What is Bontan?

-In Japan, Kagoshima Prefecture, situated in the southern part of the country, is famous as a producing area of Bontan or pomelo.
+In Japan, Kagoshima Prefecture, situated in the southern part of the Kyushu island, is one of the large producers.

 As for history, a food company based in Kagoshima City named Seika Foods first created Bontan Ame (ボンタンアメ).